 Word document with numbers to the left of the document and Header - Section 2 in the bottom left and Same as Previous in the bottom right

-This then allows you to make changes to either section without the changes being updated in both sections.
+This allows you to make changes to either section without the changes being updated in both sections.

-Step 1: To unlink the two sections, click Go to Header and then click Link to Previous again to remove the link.
+Step 1: To unlink the two sections, click Go to Header and click Link to Previous again to remove the link.
 If required, click Go to Footer and do the same.

 Step 2: Now click Close Header and Footer to return to your normal document view.